 Our opinion on the consolidated financial statements does not cover other information, and we do not and will not express any form of assurance conclusion thereon.
 In our audit of the consolidated financial statements, it is our responsibility to read the information described above.
 In doing so, we consider whether the other information is not materially consistent with the financial statements or knowledge obtained in the audit, or otherwise appears to be materially misstated.

-When we read the other information the Group's annual report for the year ending on 31 December 2022, if we conclude that there is a material misstatement therein, we are required to communicate the matter to those charged with governance.
+When we read the Group's annual report, if and when available if we conclude that there is a material misstatement therein, we are required to communicate the matter to those charged with governance.

 Certified Accountants and Auditors